dolittle/Home/Documentation/csharp_coding_styles.md

 ## Mutability

-One of the biggest cause of side-effects in a system is the ability to mute state and possibly state one does not necessarily own.
+One of the biggest cause of side-effects in a system is the ability to mutate state and possibly state one does not necessarily own.
 The example is something creates an instance of an object and exposes public getters and setters for its properties and inviting anyone to change this state.
 This makes it hard to track which part of the system actually changed the state.
-Be very concious about ownership of instances.
+Be very conscious about ownership of instances.
 Avoid mutability.
 Most of the time it is not needed.
 Instead, create new objects with the mutation in place.